 Self Employed Carpenter

-We made our way across the job site to one of the buildings that was almost completely framed.
+We walked across the job site to one of the framed buildings.
 Steve seemed like a nice fellow.
-He was about my age, but he was a seasoned carpenter that had much more construction experience than me.
-I was certain that he knew that too, but nevertheless, he was willing to give me a chance.
-We arrived at the framed building where I would be working and he began telling me about the scope of the work.
+He was about my age but was an experienced carpenter with much more construction experience than me.
+I'm sure Steve knew I didn't have much carpentry experience but was willing to give me a chance anyway.
+We arrived at the framed building where I would be working, and he began telling me about the scope of the work.

-"Most of these buildings have brick exteriors, but there are parts that have wood siding.
-You will be responsible for constructing all of the wooden exterior siding and trim.
-That also includes the roof overhang, soffit and fascia.
-The patios and balconies have the most wooden elements, and are the easiest, but you will have to build scaffolding to reach the second floor roof.
+"Most of these buildings have brick exteriors, but some sections of the exterior walls require wood siding.
+You will be responsible for installing the wooden exterior siding and trim.
+That also includes the roof overhang, soffit, and fascia.
+The patios and balconies have the most wooden elements and are the easiest, but you will have to build scaffolding to reach the second-floor roof.
 The job pays 2,200 dollars.
 What do you think?"

-I wasn't excited about the height of the roof, but there was quite a bit of work to do at the lower elevations until I figured out how I was going to do the scary stuff.
+I wasn't excited about the height of the roof, but there was lots of work to do at the lower levels until I figured out how to build the scary stuff.

 "It sounds good," I said.

-"That's a good idea," I said, thinking that I would try to do it all myself.
-"I brought my tools with me and I am ready to get started today if that is okay."
+"That's a good idea," I said, thinking I would try to do the whole job myself.
+"I brought my tools with me, and I am ready to get started today if that is okay."

 "That's perfect!
-I just need to get some tax information from you and you will be all set."
+I need to get some tax information from you, and you will be all set."

 That was it.
-We shook hands and the deal was settled.
-I was officially a self employed carpenter!
-I could make my own schedule, work as much as I wanted, and come and go as I pleased.
-Of course, I never actually came and went as I pleased, but it was nice to know that if I wanted to, I wouldn't need to ask permission.
+We shook hands and settled the deal.
+I was officially a self-employed carpenter!
+I could make my schedule, work as much as I wanted, and come and go as I pleased.
+Of course, I never came and went as I pleased, but it was nice to know that I could if I wanted to - and wouldn't need to ask permission.

-After Steve left, I lit a cigarette and walked around the building to try and get an idea of how much work I would have to get done each day in order to make a decent wage.
-It was a fairly large building with many wooden elements.
-It looked like quite a bit of work, especially since I didn't own any pneumatic nail guns to help speed things up.
-I hope I didn't get in over my head...
-I thought.
+After Steve left, I lit a cigarette and walked around the building to try and get an idea of how much work I would have to get done each day to make a decent wage.
+It was a large building with many wooden elements.
+It looked like lots of work, especially since I didn't own any pneumatic nail guns to help speed things up.
+I hope I didn't get in over my head, I thought.
 Well, the work isn't going to get done by staring at it.
-I walked back to where I had parked my VW van and drove it over to my work site and began unloading my tools.
+I walked to where I had parked my VW van, drove it over to my work site, and began unloading my tools.
 I found some discarded saw horses lying nearby and decided they needed new ownership.
 One of them had a broken leg.
-That will be my first task as a self employed carpenter - I'll fix the busted leg and be ready for business.
-Using the knowledge I had gained from putting up siding and trim on the single-family homes, I spent the rest of the day adding siding and trim on one of the first-floor patios.
-That patio took longer than I thought it would, and there were several more patios to do, not counting all of the soffit and fascia work that needed to be done.
-I worked that day until I ran out of materials, then packed up my tools as the sun was going down and went home.
+That will be my first task as a self-employed carpenter - I'll fix the busted leg and be ready for business.
+Using the knowledge I had gained from putting up siding and trim on the single-family homes, I spent the rest of the day adding siding and trim to one of the first-floor patios.
+That patio took longer than I thought it would, and there were several more patios to do, not counting all the soffit and fascia work.
+I worked all day until I ran out of materials and headed for home at sunset.

 This job felt uniquely different than working for Tim.
 I had become the self-employed carpenter/subcontractor that Tim had been on the single-family home projects.
 I was no longer the greenhorn helper I had been just a few months prior.
-I was now a greenhorn subcontractor in charge of my own schedule and productivity.
-When I watched the clock, I was more concerned about how late it was and what I had accomplished that day, rather than just wishing the time away until beer-thirty, as an hourly carpenter's helper.
+I was now a Greenhorn subcontractor in charge of my schedule and productivity.
+When I watched the clock, I was more concerned about how late it was getting and how much work I had done rather than just wishing the time away until beer-thirty as I had done as an hourly carpenter's helper.

-The next morning I felt refreshed and ready for work.
-Before I left home, I made a sack lunch so that I wouldn't have to leave the job site in the middle of the day for food (or have to eat a soggy taco from one of the food trucks).
-My tools were still loaded into my VW van from the day before - all I had to do was hit the road.
+The next morning, I felt refreshed and ready for a productive day.
+Before I left home, I made a sack lunch so that I wouldn't have to pack up my tools in the middle of the afternoon and leave the job site for food (or have to eat a soggy taco from one of the food trucks).
+My tools were still in my VW van from the day before - all I had to do was hit the road.
 I stopped at a convenience store for smokes and a Dr. Pepper for breakfast and headed out.
 From the last traffic light at Burnet Road and Howard Lane, before reaching the job site, I could see my building about 200 yards away.
-The building was located on the back corner of the job site, closest to the intersection.
-Each morning, while stuck at the long light, I could easily see my building and the progress I had made.
+The building was in the back corner of the job site, closest to the intersection.
+Each morning (while stuck at the long traffic light), I could see the results of my hard work.

 I parked my van close to my work area and walked to the road to flag down the blonde-haired SkyTrak driver.
-He saw me and steered towards my direction and stopped.
+He saw me and steered toward my direction, and stopped.

 "Do you deliver materials for subcontractors?"
 I asked, trying to yell over the SkyTrak's diesel engine.